FidelusAleksander/ghcertified/content/questions/question-044.md

 subject: []
 ---

-# In a workflow run to access an `artifact` that was created in another workflow run using `actions/upload-artifact` You can:
+# To access an `artifact` that was created in another, previously triggered workflow run You can:

 > https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts#about-workflow-artifacts
 1. [x] You cannot access `artifacts` that were created in a different workflow run
-1. [ ] You have to use the `actions/download-artifact` action.
+1. [ ] Use the `actions/download-artifact` action.
-1. [ ] You have to use the `actions/upload-artifact` action.
+1. [ ] Use the `actions/upload-artifact` action.
-1. [ ] You have to use the `actions/download-artifact` action and make sure the artifact is not expired
+1. [ ] Use the `actions/download-artifact` action and make sure the artifact is not expired